department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/mhv-to-va.gov-test-template.md

 - [ ] Confirm this issue is being added to the correct team (ex.
 Core or MHV) and Product (ex.
 Secure Messaging)
 - [ ] Add App Name (ex.
 Secure Messaging) and Task Name to Issue Title ⬆️
 - [ ] Fill in User Story
-- [ ] Link to any Related Documentation if appropriate, and remember to update links if they change before ticket is closed
+- [ ] Link to any Related Documentation if appropriate, and remember to update if they change
 - [ ] Fill in Description
 - [ ] Add/remove Tasks as needed
 - [ ] Add/remove Acceptance Criteria as needed